Generating clean and renewable energy

 Megawatts total generation possible at peak operation

 Each year the Washington State Energy Office at the Washington Department of Commerce publishes fuel mix generation categories and percentage calculations based on data from regional power suppliers.
-The power generation categories for Grant PUD’s 2016 report is listed here in alphabetical order.
+The power generation categories for Grant PUD’s 2017 can be found at the link below.

 Carbon Content: For calendar year 2017 the calculated carbon content of the energy we deliver to Grant PUD customers is estimated to be 0.265 metric tons per megawatt hour.
 This is roughly equivalent to 38 percent of load being served by non-emitting resources.